Streamers-Workshop/Blazebot/README.md

 > Type: `npm install` ~ Once installation has completed continue.
 > To start the Bot type: `node ./index.js`

-## Plugin Development

-> All develops are welcome to make Pull Requests with Plugin's you've created!

 ### Chat Command Plugin Example
 * These plugins go into the `/plugins/` Folder.